CASE STUDY: ENGIE HOME ENERGY

 Being embedded on one project for a long time gave me a chance to fully immerse myself in crafting the best experience possible.
 But the lack of support for user research meant looking for signals rather than direct observation and engagement with customers.

-Ultimately I was able to build influence through evidence, help evangelise a user centred approach, and fight for user testing.
-But having more evidence earlier may have enabled me to challenge some of the initial requirements, rather than simply following competitors' approach.
+Ultimately I was able to build influence through evidence, help evangelise a customer-centred approach, and fight for user testing.
+But having more evidence earlier may have enabled me to challenge some of the initial requirements, rather than following competitors' approach.

 It takes confidence and conviction to zig when everyone else is zagging, and that requires deep understanding of user needs.